TehreemFatima0/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

 ## Professional Summary
-I am a highly motivated cybersecurity student entering my 5th semester, combining foundational risk frameworks with a strong passion for Open Source Intelligence (OSINT) and investigative analysis.
+I am a highly motivated cybersecurity enthusiast entering my 5th semester, combining foundational risk frameworks with a strong passion for Open Source Intelligence (OSINT) and investigative analysis.
 I hold a deep commitment to protecting privacy, helping organizations stay secure, and ensuring that Confidentiality, Integrity, and Availability (CIA) are never compromised.